faytastic/cfae-app/README.md

 ---

+## 📌 Planned Enhancements (Next)

+- HTTPS support
+- backend form handling and submission storage
+- confirmation emails to the sender
+- optional dev vs prod environments

-## 📌 Future Improvements
+## 🌱 Future / Advanced Enhancements (Nice to Have)

-Planned enhancements:
+These are not required right now, but represent best-practice maturity goals:

-- expand automated validation before deployment
+- additional automated validation before deployment
-- rollback/versioning support
-- separate environments (dev vs prod)
-- monitoring and deployment alerts
+- deployment monitoring and alerts
+- richer rollback visibility and deployment history
+- centralized logging and error dashboards